-A p-value can then be calculated by looking at what quantile the treated unit's test statistic falls in.
+A p-value can then be calculated by examining what quantile the treated unit's test statistic falls in.
 In \cite{Andersson2019}, when they exclude the synthetic units with a pre-treatment MSPE at least 20 times larger than Synthetic Sweden’s pre-treatment MSPE, it leaves 9 control countries.
 The gap in emissions for Sweden in the post-treatment period is the largest of all remaining countries, giving a p-value of 1/10 = .1.
 When using the ratio of post-treatment MSPE to pre-treatment MSPE, the p-value is 1/15 = .067.
-In both cases, the test statistic is the most extreme for the actually treated unit, but the p-value fails to fall below the most common thresholds for statistical significance because of the small number of control units.
+In both cases, the test statistic is most extreme for the actually treated unit, but the p-value does not fall below the most common thresholds for statistical significance due to the small number of control units.